Air conditioners in India have become more of a necessary item than a luxury item.

 This is mainly because of the extreme hot conditions in India due to cutting of forests and trees in the villages/cities.

-We’re actually cutting the trees that save the environment and polluting it further with excess usage of appliances like refrigerators and air conditioners.
+We’re actually cutting the trees that save the environment and polluting it further with excess usage of appliances like refrigerators, freezer and air conditioners.

 Whatever may be the reason, if you can’t limit the usage of air conditioning at home, at least try to use it optimally to reduce the burden on the environment as well as your pocket in terms of electricity bill.

 So, in this article, let us understand the basic concept of how the AC works and how to minimize its power consumption in order to reduce the power bill.

 How Does an Air Conditioner Work?